 II.
 To evaluate cyclin E levels in patients who had exposure to a chemotherapy regimen between initial exposure to CDK4/6 inhibitor and entry on this study, versus those who did not receive intervening chemotherapy.

 III.
 Explore tissue and cell-free deoxyribonucleic acid (cfDNA)-based markers predictive of resistance or response to protocol therapy after prior progression on CDK4/6 and endocrine therapy in ER+ breast cancer, not excluding copy numbers of CCND1 and CDKN2A, proteins (e.g., Ki67, pRb, CCNE1), and ribonucleic acid (RNA) expression (e.g., RB, Cyclin D, E cdk4, cdk6).

 IV.
 Explore tissue and cfDNA-based markers predictive of response to palbociclib in ER+ breast cancer.

 V. Explore tissue and cfDNA-based markers predictive of response to PD-L1 inhibition in ER+ breast cancer, including immune signature.

 OUTLINE: Patients are randomized to 1 of 3 arms.

-ARM A: Patients receive fulvestrant intramuscularly (IM) on days 1 and 15 of course 1 and on day 1 of courses thereafter.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+ARM A: Patients receive fulvestrant intramuscularly (IM) on days 1 and 15 or day 1 (for patients who have had at least 1 dose prior to enrollment) of cycle 1 and on day 1 of cycles thereafter.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
 Patients with confirmed disease progression may receive palbociclib as in Arm B.